 Tent Use and Care Tips

-Fabric coatings break down faster if tents are stored wet, are subject to lots of abrasion, or are made with ultralight (ultra thin) construction.
-Dry a tent off before storing it and fold and roll it up with the poles inside every time.
-Folding and rolling a tent or shelter is more compact and more durable than stuffing it randomly into a sack or a backpack.Pitching
+Fabric coatings break down faster if tents are stored wet, are subject to lots of abrasion, or are made with ultralight (read: ultrathin) construction.
+Dry a tent completely before storing it (mold and mildew are also big factors here) and fold and roll it up with the poles inside every time.
+The haphazard stuff method is fine for the trail, but neatly rolling the tent for longterm storage will increase its longevity.Pitching

 - Off-trail: this shows respect for other users by giving people space, it also reduces impact on sites right beside the trail

 - Flat: These areas on the map may already have established campsites, especially if they are near water

 - Not in the bottom of a valley, where the air will be colder and dew and frost greater

 - Not near animal paths or prime habitat

 - Away from hazards like flooding, rock fall, and avalanches

 - Away from water - don't contaminate everyone's water source!